Philosophy & Strategic Plan

 How Will We Achieve This?

-- Maintains/safeguards/protects the vibrancy of our communities.
+- Support and protect the vibrancy of our communities.

 The Association attempts to gather all published articles and legislation dealing with the community college baccalaureate degree.
 We also solicit copies of unpublished materials related to this topic.
 We host an annual conference to share information and develop ways to promote the community college baccalaureate degree to governors, state legislatures, national policy boards, and other appropriate persons and organizations.